iksaku/jorgeglz.io/src/content/blog/2020-10-08-setting-up-laravel-applications-with-caddy-2.md

 ---
-layout: '../_layout.astro'
+slug: setting-up-laravel-applications-with-caddy-2
-title: 'Setting up Laravel applications with Caddy 2'
+title: Setting up Laravel applications with Caddy 2
+description: |
-description: 'Managing web servers can be kind of tricky, and with an increasing number of applications in one server, managing all of their configuration files can start to feel like a burden...'
+    Managing web servers can be kind of tricky, and with an increasing number of applications in one server, managing all of their configuration files can start to feel like a burden...
-date: '2020-10-08'
+date: 2020-10-08
 ---

 Managing web servers can be kind of tricky, and with an increasing number of